On a whim, we visited the Museum of Us.

 There were pride flags everywhere, music was blasting, and American Pie was playing on Bravo from the TV above the kitchen window.

-So for the better part of an hour, we talked, laughed, took pictures, and celebrated about a million drag queens walking down the street who said it was their birthday.
+So for a half an hour, we talked, laughed, took pictures, and celebrated about a million drag queens walking down the street who said it was their birthday.

 The next day was our last, and though we were sad to go, we were okay with that fact that we wouldn’t have to brace for the airplanes that flew right over the house and deal with the smell of absolute ass that came from the AC every time we turned it on.